rifqimuhammadaziz/rifqimuhammadaziz/README.md

 - 👋 Hi, I’m @rifqimuhammadaziz
 - 👀 I’m interested in Software Engineering & Cloud Technology Implementation
-- 🌱 I’m currently focusing on Java & Go Language Programming
+- 🌱 I’m currently focusing on Java Programming
-- 💞️ I’m looking to collaborate on Java Application Project
+- 💞️ I’m looking to work or collaborate on Java Application Project
 - 📫 How to reach me rifqimuhammadaziz@gmail.com

 <!---